-In the mid to late ’60s, Chevrolet had an internal directive that no engine larger than 400 cubic inches would be installed in a production car.
+In the mid to late ’60s, Chevy had an internal directive that no vehicle engine larger than 400 cubic inches would be installed in a production vehicle.
 Drag racing was a big deal in those days, and the Chevy brand was at risk of falling behind in the horsepower wars at the hands of Chrysler’s mighty Hemi.
-Like Chrysler, Ford also had no self imposed limit on engine size, so they too were getting in on the big block action.
+Like Chrysler, Ford also had no self-imposed limit on engine size, so they too were getting in on the big block action.

-That internal limit still existed, so the Chevrolet boys bent their own rules by working with a little known model designation in 1969.
+That internal limit still existed, so the Chevrolet boys bent their own rules by working with a little-known model designation in 1969.
 The Central Office Production Order was released to create a small number of Camaros that had an L-72 V-8 installed on the production line.
-The order also included disc brakes, a limited slip 4.10 rear end, thicker front sway bar and a 4 core racing radiator.
-Buyers had a choice between a 4 speed manual or automatic transmission.
-Records show that 201 COPO Camaros were built in ’69, with only 30 of them being equipped with the automatic tranny.
+The order also included disc brakes, a limited-slip 4.10 rear end, a thicker front sway bar, and a 4 core racing radiator.
+Buyers had a choice between a 4-speed manual or automatic transmission.
+Records show that 201 COPO Camaros were built in ’69, with only 30 of them being equipped with automatic transmission.

 The car in the pictures is one of those 30 cars.
 It was actually shipped to Sweden in the early Seventies and has only changed hands a few times.
-The car was even driven in the Midnight Sun Rally in Sweden.
+The car was even raced by a driver in the Midnight Sun Rally in Sweden.

-Perhaps it is the economy, perhaps it is the rather shabby looking exterior, but this is another car that did poorly at the Auctions America event in Fort Lauderdale.
-It was expected that this original COPO Camaro would sell for over $100,000 but it ended up selling for just $75,900.
+Perhaps it is the economy, perhaps it is the rather shabby-looking exterior, but this is another car that did poorly at the Auctions America event in Fort Lauderdale.
+It was expected that this original COPO Camaro would sell to a driver or collector for over $100,000, but it ended up selling for just $75,900.